 With consistent environment, patching is not difficult, and we can provide smaller, more frequent incremental updates.
 Each new version is distributed to all our customers.
 To illustrate, a traditional non-agile FDS is released once a year, and the update typically includes changing components on multiple servers.
 In a non-managed mode, this mostly requires effort on the customer’s side (for example, a bank).

-AFS comprises the following components:
+ThreatMark AFS comprises of the following components:

 Our system publishes a REST API that processes information about transactions and outputs a real-time score with a detailed explanation.
 The score is calculated at the customer’s side.
 Our case management can then be used to solve any identified suspicious transactions and threats.
 The case management system can instruct other systems to block or allow the transactions.